zackluckyf/advanced-social-network/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Documentation

+Run `npm run apidoc` to make the documentation and launch it on port 8080.

+Run `npm run update-documentation` to update the documentation.

+If already using that port simply update the documentation and then http-server apidoc/ -p 8004 or whatever port you prefer

 ## Test Environment